If you would like to support the Christian Aid appeal with a donation please click HERE

 Public Worship at St. John's

-We are still open for individual personal prayer on weekday mornings.
+We are not able to open for individual personal prayer on weekday mornings.

 God be with you